-Fee Category Fiscal 2021 % of Total Fiscal 2020 % of Total

-Audit Fees \$[•] -% \$1,009,633 90.2%

-Audit-Related Fees [•] -% 109,575 9.8%
+Fee Category Fiscal 2021 % of Total Fiscal 2020 % of Total Audit Fees \$1,057,970 100% \$1,009,633 90.2% Audit-Related Fees 109,575 9.8% Tax Fees All Other Fees Total Fees \$1,057,970 100% \$1,119,208 100.0%

-Tax Fees - -

-All Other Fees -

-Total Fees \$[•] -% \$1,119,208 100.0%

 Audit Fees.
-Consists of fees billed to Glacier for professional services rendered by BKD, LLP in connection with the audits of the Company's financial statements, the effectiveness of internal controls over financial accounting, the reviews of financial statements included in Glacier's Forms 10-Q and Form 10-K, and the services to Glacier in connection with statutory or regulatory filings or engagements.
+Consists of fees billed to Glacier for professional services rendered by BKD, LLP in connection with the audits of the Company's financial statements, the effectiveness of internal controls over financial accounting, the reviews of financial statements included in Glacier's Forms 10-Q and 10-K and other documents filed with the SEC, and the services to Glacier in connection with statutory or regulatory filings or engagements.

 Audit-Related Fees.
-Fees in both 2021 and 2020 include technical accounting research and consultation relating to adoption and implementation of new and revised financial accounting and reporting standards.
+There were no audit-related fees incurred for the fiscal year ended December 31, 2021.
+Audit-related fees incurred in 2020 include technical accounting research and consultation relating to adoption and implementation of new and revised financial accounting and reporting standards.